climboid/d3MapMaker/README.md

 # Instructions
 You need to install  the <a href="http://www.gdal.org/" target="_blank">(GDLA) Geo spatial Data Abstraction Library</a>.
 Mac users download from <a href="http://www.kyngchaos.com/software/frameworks" target="_blank">this link</a>

-Once you have downloaded GDAL install it.
+Once you have downloaded GDAL install the complete package.

 Create a repo for this map